IdeaPad Flex

 The Lenovo IdeaPad Flex is a 2-in-1-laptop line by Lenovo.
-Unlike the Lenovo IdeaPad Yoga line of devices, the keyboard does not bend back entirely to allow use as a tablet, it is only a dual-mode laptop.
+Unlike the Lenovo IdeaPad Yoga line of devices, the keyboard does not completely bend back entirely to allow use as a tablet, it is only a dual-mode laptop.
 Its keyboard rotates behind the display in order to put the device into "stand mode."
 Stand mode brings the user closer to the screen for watching videos and using touch-enabled apps and removes the visual distraction from the keyboard.